 Attributes are arbitrary key/value pairs that can be associated with either rows or columns.
 This metadata is stored in a separate BoltDB data structure.

 Column-level attributes are common across an index.
-That is, each column attribute applies to all bits in the corresponding column, across all fields in an index.
+That is, each column attribute applies to all bits in the corresponding column, across all frames in an index.
 Row attributes apply to all bits in the corresponding row.

 Query operations run in parallel, and they are evenly distributed across a cluster via a consistent hash algorithm.

-Views represent the various data layouts within a Field.
+Views represent the various data layouts within a Frame.
 The primary View is called Standard, and it contains the typical Row and Column data.
 Time-based Views are automatically generated for each time quantum.
 Views are internally managed by Pilosa, and never exposed directly via the API.

 The standard View contains the same Row/Column format as the input data.